fortran-gaming/blocktran/README.rst

 * Intel Fortran 2019
 * PGI 2018

-So Intel Fortran takes 3-5 times longer than PGI or Flang at this simple single-thread benchmark, getting worse with ``-O3``
+So Intel Fortran takes 3-5 times longer than Gfortran at this simple single-thread benchmark.

 References